 Virginia Beach has over 200 child care providers that serve various ages between infant, toddler, pre-k, and school-age to meet your family's child care needs.
 Programs include licensed child day centers, licensed family day homes, religious exempt programs as well as voluntarily registered family homes.
-Many of these programs are committed to quality and some are nationally accredited or engaged in Virginia Quality.
+Many of these programs are committed to quality and some are nationally accredited or engaged in VQB5 our state quality rating and improvement system.
 To find a location near you visit our Quality Child Care page or https://www.dss.virginia.gov/facility/search/cc.cgi.

 Virginia Beach Parks and Recreation